MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallHoldPolicy.md

 ### -PolicyName
 Name of the policy to be assigned.
-The PolicyName is simply the policy Identity without the policy scope i.e. the "Tag:" prefix.
+The PolicyName is simply the policy Identity without the policy scope, i.e. the "Tag:" prefix.

 For example, a policy with the Identity Tag:ContosoPartnerCallHoldPolicy has a PolicyName equal to ContosoPartnerCallHoldPolicy.

 To revoke a per-user policy previously assigned to a user, set the PolicyName to a null value ($null).